-KIM SPENCER is Senior Programming Executive of Link TV, based in Burbank, CA. A producer of more the 60 documentaries and news specials, Spencer helped pioneer satellite “spacebridges” between the US and Soviet Union in the 1980’s, culminating in the Emmy Award-winning "Capital to Capital" series of seven live programs linking the US Congress with the USSR Supreme Soviet.
+KIM SPENCER is the Senior Programming Advisor to Link TV, based in Burbank, CA..
+A producer of more the 60 documentaries and news specials, Spencer helped pioneer satellite “spacebridges” between the US and Soviet Union in the 1980’s, culminating in the Emmy Award-winning "Capital to Capital" series of seven live programs linking the US Congress with the USSR Supreme Soviet.
 Along with Evelyn Messinger, he was a co-founder in 1982 of Internews Network, which now supports independent media in 40 countries.
 He was coordinating producer at the launch of ABC News “Prime Time Live” in 1989, producing multiple episodes around the world including an unprecedented one-hour live broadcast from inside the Kremlin.
 With Patrice Barrat in Paris he developed the innovative "Vis à Vis" series: transcontinental video dialogues linking people ‘face to face’ from their homes and workplaces, edited into twenty one-hour programs for European broadcasters and PBS.
 Returning to Internews, he managed a project in Israel that trained Palestinian journalists and provided equipment for independent TV stations in the West Bank.
 In 1999 Spencer was the founder of Link TV, the independent satellite network devoted to global affairs, available in 30 million U.S. homes on DIRECTV and DISH Network.
 Spencer co-created the Peabody Award-winning series "Mosaic: World News from the Middle East," and is Executive Producer of Link TVs weekly series "Earth Focus," the longest-running environmental program on US television.
 Spencer retired from full-time management of Link TV in 2022 and now manages the Transformational Media Fund at Mediators Foundation.